Aguada, Puerto Rico: Coat of Arms

 The coat of arms is divided into two main fields.
 The upper field features a cross, with the interlaced arms of Christ and Father Saint Francis.
 It is taken from the badge of the Order of Friars Minor.
-It represents the motto "Pax et Bonum", which means "peace and good will between man and the Redeemer".
+It represents "Pax et Bonum", a Latin phrase which means "peace and good will between man and the Redeemer".
 The sun below the cross symbolizes the light that brightens the world.
 The lower part of the shield consists of five ships that symbolize the second voyage of Christopher Columbus, who allegedly arrived at the western "Guaniquilla" coast on November 19, 1493, to gather water.
 Although the precise location is disputed, the Aguada wells (Puerto de los pozos de la Aguada de Colón) is a plausible site for the actual event.

 The mural crown in the upper part of the shield signifies the title of village, that was given to this town by King Charles III in 1778.
 The official colors of the shield are red, which stands for the fraternal love in Aguada; gold, for the Spanish royalty in Puerto Rico; green, for the island's hope and fertility; black, for the wooden beam of the cross; blue, for the sky and the kingship of God; and white, for Christ's purity and the purity of the people of the town toward the cultural patrimony.